AdobeDocs/commerce-php/src/pages/developer/components/declarative-schema/patches.md

 ## Reverting data patches

-Magento does not allow you to revert a particular module data patch.
+Adobe Commerce and Magento Open Source do not allow you to revert a particular module data patch.
 However, you can revert all `composer` installed or `non-composer` installed data patches using the `module:uninstall` command.

 Run the following command to revert all `composer` installed data patches: